CERT-Polska/mquery/INSTALL.md

 ## Kubernetes

 Not strictly supported, but we use it internally so it's battle-tested.
-Take a look at the the `./deploy/k8s` directory for hints.
+Take a look at the `./deploy/k8s` directory for hints.

 - Good for production - it's webscale!
 - Terrible for development.